Before we start let’s state the things we want to achieve:

 In order to test our blog properly we are going to create a couple of placeholder articles, but for that we have to understand how we are going to generate the URL of the articles, because the structure of our folder is related to that task.

-We add the blog folder to the root of our project, and that is where we are going to add the articles we are going to write.
+folder to the root of our project, and that is where we are going to add the articles we are going to write.

-Since we have to write the articles in more than one language, what we are going to do is create a folder for each article, and inside that folder is where we are going to have our .md files in the different languages we need.
+Since we have to write the articles in more than one language, what we are going to do is create a folder for each article, and inside that folder is where we are going to have our .md

 This article is going to have to have the same URL in all the languages, so that we can see reflected in it the change of language.

-To achieve this we are going to use the name of the folder we created for each article as the slug for it, something we will do later when we configure gatsby-node.js.
+To achieve this we are going to use the name of the folder we created for each article as the slug for it, something we will do later when we configure gatsby-node.js

 For now, with that idea in mind, let’s create a couple of articles in order to move forward.